Aims and scope

 B. The order of article appearance in the Journal is not demonstrating the scientific characters of the authors.

 C. Cell J has authority to accept or reject the manuscript.

 D. The received manuscript will be evaluated by associate editor.
-Cell J uses a single-blind peer review system and if the manuscript suits the journal criteria, we select the reviewers.
+Cell J uses a single-blind peer-review system and if the manuscript suits the journal criteria, we will select the reviewers.
+The reviewers of the manuscript must not share information of the review with anyone without permission of the editors and authors.
 If three reviewers pass their judgments on the manuscript, it will be presented to the editorial board of Cell J. If the editorial board has a positive judgment about the manuscript, reviewers’ comments will be presented to the corresponding author (the identification of the reviewers will not be revealed).
 The executive member of journal will contact the corresponding author directly within 3-4 weeks by email.
 If authors do not receive any reply from journal office after the specified time, they can contact journal office.
 Finally, executive manager will respond promptly to authors’ request.